 1. The Proton X50 is driven by a three-pot turbo and a DCT

 As is the case with the Geely Binyue (aka Coolray) on which it is based, the Proton X50 is powered by a 1.5-litre three-cylinder turbocharged engine.
 This mill is supposedly derived from the T3 powertrain driving the Volvo XC40 in other markets.
-Both models are underpinned by the same BMA (B-segment Modular Architecture) platform after all.
 In the X50, the three-pot engine delivers power exclusively to the front wheels via a seven-speed dual clutch transmission – it follows in the footsteps of the lifestyle-focused Proton X70 which is no longer offered with AWD ever since it was localised.
 Based on what we know from the Philippines spec Geely, this gearbox is of the wet clutch variety, which is potentially good news for future X50 owners as far as reliability and performance are concerned.

 2. Four variants are available, including a more powerful ‘Flagship’